Cattle that eat even a little grain lose these Top 10 attributes of 100% grassfed beef: (according to a USDA/Clemson study[i])

 Saturated fats (cholesterol, triglycerides and low-density lipoproteins – LDL or "bad” cholesterol) all play a significant role in heart disease and stroke.

-The choice is clear – grass-fed beef is the healthy way to eat
+The choice is clear –100% grass-fed meat is the healthy way to eat.

 i.
 S. K. Duckett, et al. "Effects of winter stocker growth rate and finishing system on: III.
 Tissue proximate, fatty acid, vitamin, and cholesterol content.”
 Journal of Animal Science.
 June 5, 2009, doi: 10.2527/jas.2009-1850